Belief propagation for general graphical models with loops: Introduction

-In the same vein, we will omit normalization constants in \eqref{no norm I}, \eqref{eq: tn loopless update}, \eqref{eq: tn loopy update}, \eqref{no norm II} and \eqref{eq: update gm}.\footnote{In general, the normalization of messages in BP schemes is not an actual theoretical necessity, but a practical addition to avoid numerical underflow~\cite{pearl1988probabilistic,weiss2000correctness}.
-Preventing this will justify the appearance of normalization constants in all the update equations that follow.}
+where we use the compact tensor notation $\tr_{\setminus A}( \cdot )$~\cite{orus2014practical} for the \textbf{trace} over the variables outside of a set $A$ in order to avoid explicitly writing the variables in the sum.
+We also us $\propto$ in this and the following equations to indicate we omit a normalization constant that ensures $m_{i \to j}^{(t+1)}(\cdot)$ is a probability distribution.
+In general, the normalization of messages in BP schemes is not an actual theoretical necessity, but a practical addition to avoid numerical underflow~\cite{pearl1988probabilistic,weiss2000correctness}.
+Preventing this will justify the appearance of normalization constants in all the update equations that follow.

-In the remainder, we will give preference to the compact tensor notation $\tr(\cdot)$~\cite{orus2014practical} to avoid explicitly writing the variables in the sum like those in Eq.~\eqref{eq: update network}.
-Similarly, we denote by $\tr_{\setminus A}( \cdot )$ the trace over the variables outside of a set $A$.

-Once the update equations have converged, or we have run out of iterations, Kirkley et al.~\cite{kirkley2021belief} provide inference equations to compute quantities of interest like marginals, the internal energy, Shannon entropy or the partition function.

-Importantly, whenever the length of the loops in $\mg$ is bounded by the KCN-parameter $\ell_0$, the inference equations provide exact values for the computed quantities.
+The updates are executed for a given number of iterations, or until the equations have converged.
+After that, Kirkley et al.~\cite{kirkley2021belief} provide inference equations to compute the quantities of interest.
+Importantly, whenever the \textbf{loop bound is fulfilled} or there are only \textbf{bounded loops}, that is, the length of the loops in $\mg$ is bounded by $\ell_0+2$, the inference equations are exact.
 This is the case since, whenever the bound holds, we can use the neighborhoods to construct a tree equivalent to the original network.
-In case the KCN-parameter is smaller than the largest loops length, the update equations are still well defined, although they are no longer exact.
+If this does not hold, the update equations are still well defined, although they are no longer exact.
 Still, these equations have been reported to give good results in this context~\cite{kirkley2021belief} provided the graph is \textbf{locally dense and globally sparse}.